kettle11/hash_performance_test/README.md

 # Hash Performance Test

 This is a small comparison of a Rust / Wasm hash using 256bit xxhash vs. the browser's built in SHA-256.

+**This is not a fair comparison**: this is comparing a 256-bit cryptographic hash vs a 128-bit non-cryptographic hash.
+But I just want a quick way to generate a checksum for files so I just want to know what's faster.

 On the same hardware SHA-256 is typically slower, some figures online say 15x slower, than xxhash.
 But given that the browser's implementation will be implemented in native code I wanted to see how it fares vs a faster algorithm in WebAssembly.

 These measurements are informally taken.